 This surgical procedure encompasses three critical elements that shape the lower face—the angles of the jaw, the mandible bone, and the chin.

 Why is it sometimes necessary to “revise” a previous surgeon’s Asian V-Line procedure?

 Asian V-line surgery is most often undertaken for aesthetic purposes.
-V-line revision surgery is most often requested by patients who do not feel that the original procedure addressed all their concerns, leaving them unsatisfied with the results.
+V-line revision surgery is most often requested by patients who had an unsuccessful chin implant and/or do not feel that the original procedure addressed all their concerns, leaving them unsatisfied with the results.

 Asian V-line revision surgery may also be needed to correct genioplasty with chin implants.
 Although chin implants are popular, they cannot give the same results as a well-performed V-line procedure.
 And, inserting any foreign object into the body can be problematic and lead to complications if the body rejects the foreign material.

 The detailed artistry of Asian V-Line surgery: what makes a beautiful V-shaped jaw contour?